Black cutworm (Agotis ipsilon)

 - azadirachtin-See label for application rates.
 Some formulations are OMRI-listed for organic use.

-- Bacillus thuringiensis (Javelin, Xentari) at 0.12 to 1.5 lb/a.
+- Bacillus thuringiensis (Javelin WG, XenTari) at 0.12 to 1.5 lb/A Javelin WG, and 0.5 to 1.5 lb/A of XenTari.
 PHI 0 days.
 REI 4 hr.
 Slow acting.
 May need multiple applications.
 Add an appropriate spreader-sticker to enhance control.
 Most effective on small larvae.
 Some formulations are OMRI-listed for organic use.

-- carbaryl (Sevin 5 Bait) at 2 lb ai/a.
-PHI 2 days for harvest of ears, 14 days for forage, or 48 days for fodder.
-REI 24 hr.
+- carbaryl (Sevin 5 Bait) at 2 lb ai/A. PHI 2 days for harvest of ears, 14 days for forage, or 48 days for fodder.
+REI 12 hr.
 Retreatment interval 3 days.
 Limit 8 treatments per year.
-Do not exceed 16 lb ai/a per year.
+Do not exceed 16 lb ai/A per year.

 - clothianidin (Poncho 600) at 0.25 to 0.5 mg ai/kernel seed treatment.
 Not for use in hopper-box, slurry-box or similar applications.
 Use in liquid or slurry treaters.